Tafila Technical University: College of Information Technology and Communication

-The time has come for the completion of the completion of the generation of information, and accordingly, and its establishment came, the completion of the total completion of the development of the communications technology sector in Jordan and the region.
-It relies in its academic programs on keeping up with the latest developments in the field of information and communication technology by adhering to accreditation and quality standards in teaching, creating and adjusting education numbers in addition to progress in improvement and development.
-The beginning to achieve its goals keeps pace with the latest developments in the world of information technology.
+The time has come for the completion of the completion of the generation of information, and accordingly, and its establishment came, the completion of the development of the communications technology sector in Jordan and the region.

 College of Business

 It was established in 2005.
 Now, it has three academic departments: Business Economics, Accounting, and Business Management.
 It offers B.A degrees in the aforementioned majors.